The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 - Best features: Surfer AI, AI Tracker, Topical Map, Content Editor, Content Audit.

-- Pricing: Starts at $99/month, which includes optimizing 30 pieces of content, tracking 100 pages, running 100 keyword searches a day, and generating 5 AI-written articles.
-For more advanced AI tools, the Scale Plan is available at $219/month.
+- Pricing: Starts at $99/month, which includes optimizing 30 pieces of content and tracking 25 prompts daily in ChatGPT.
+If you want to track more prompts across LLMs and AI Overviews, the Pro Plan is available at $219/month.

 I’ve always thought of Surfer SEO as an on-page tool for researching, writing, and optimizing content to rank better.
 But honestly, it’s grown into so much more and offers plenty of helpful features for site owners.